dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-Part 3: OnScreen Zoom function
+Part 4: Tour Zoom function (re-invented for 3D)
-With my last part I had a tempory button based navigation system for my 3D scene, but now there is a onscreen GUI that will let the user click through with there mouse to navigate the scene.
-I do want to add it so it zooms in smoothly, but that isnt a priority just yet.
-The on screen navigation has 3 preset "zoom" points, where you can click to see the various points in the scene, along with a basic "arrow" style navigation to move around in the scene with.
+Since my design is in spacial 3D, having a tour feature, where it moves between the set points.
+With the added functionallity of being able to smoothly "tour" between the set points, you can view different set points on the control panel.

 <hr>
 here are the button based controls: